godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 + key: SAUCE_ACCESS_KEY
 ```

-Use [Platform configurator by SauceLabs](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to update your capabilities if needed.
+Use [Platform configurator by Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to update your capabilities if needed.

 **Step 3:** Upload your `.app` or `.apk` file to SauceStorage or any other accessible endpoint.
 Follow the documentation here: [Uploading Mobile Applications to Sauce Storage for Testing](https://wiki.saucelabs.com/display/DOCS/Uploading+Mobile+Applications+to+Sauce+Storage+for+Testing)